rawlins/svgling/README.md

 limitations on how far `svgling` can be extended without adding javascript or other multi-pass rendering techniques.
-For example, I would eventually like to allow mathjax in nodes, and allow nodes with complex / multi-line shapes, but at the moment this does not seem possible without javascript on the client side.
+For example, I would eventually like to allow mathjax in nodes, and allow nodes with complex / multi-line shapes, but at the moment this does not seem possible in pure SVG without javascript on the client side.
+The package does provide basic support for hybrid HTML/SVG tree diagrams that allow complex nodes, including MathJax, but with substantial limitations.

 There are many things that it might be nice to add to this package; if you find `svgling` useful, have any requests, or find any bugs, please let me know.